ZeroBreakpoint/TextAdventureGame/README.md

 Input a spell name to check if it's known using a binary search.

 The spell system demonstrates efficient searching and use of the custom string class for interaction.

-## This project demonstrates:

-Inheritance and virtual function overriding

-Text parsing with a custom-built string class

-Game state handling via encapsulated class structures

-Binary search applied to player state for efficiency